 ASHRAE Guideline 36 “High Performance Sequences of Operation for HVAC Systems” will always be a work in progress, and is intended to be continuously updated as new technologies and systems are developed.
 While this publication is only a guideline and not yet required for code compliance, the possibilities of how this guideline may be used are endless.
 Building certification committees and campus standards may soon start realizing the benefits of a standardized building automation system and requiring that the guideline be followed.
 This new guideline can also aid design engineers who understand the importance of a well-developed HVAC control system but are unable to fully vet and review their design due to tight project schedules.
 With Guideline 36, an engineer can confidently specify that the ATC contractor must meet the guideline’s requirements and know that the system will be installed and commissioned following the best industry standards.
 As Guideline 36 began because of questions, the procurement of it also raises more.
 Will ATC contractors need some sort of ASHRAE Guideline 36 credential to prove they can meet the guideline requirements?
 Will AFDD be required in projects moving forward regardless of Guideline 36?
 What are the long-term cost benefits of implementing these high-performance sequences of operations versus not?
 These are questions that should be asked, and I encourage everyone to think deeply about what’s in store the future of HVAC controls.

 About the Author:

 Brian Messerschmidt is a Project Manager at Sustainable Engineering Solutions.
 He has managed numerous Commissioning and Retro-Commissioning projects throughout Connecticut and Massachusetts.
-Brian earned his B.S. in Mechanical Engineering from Central Connecticut State University and is a certified Engineer In Training (EIT) in the State of Connecticut and a Certified Energy Manager through the Association of Energy Engineers.
+Brian earned his B.S. in Mechanical Engineering from Central Connecticut State University.
+He is a registered Professional Engineer in the State of Connecticut and a Certified Energy Manager through the Association of Energy Engineers.

 ASHRAE, ASHRAE Guideline 36-2021.
 High Performance Sequence of Operation for HVAC Systems.
 2021, American Society of Heating, Refrigerating, and Air-Conditioning Engineers, Inc.: Atlanta, GA.